Kommunicate-io/Kommunicate-Web-SDK/docs/docs/actionable-messages.md

 				"type": "link",
 				"url": "https://www.facebook.com",
 				"name": "Go To Facebook",
-				"openLinkInNewTab": false //Optional.
-Use this to open the link in the same window }
+				"openLinkInNewTab": false
+			}
 		]
 	}
 }
 ```

-* **Submit Button**
+Use `openLinkInNewTab: true` to open any link in new tab.
+Default is `false` which will open the links in same window.
+s

+### Submit Button
 Submit button allows you to post given data or redirect the user to a given URL.
 If parameter `requestType:json` is included it will post the data with content type `application/json` on the `formAction` url and `replyText` will be used as acknowledgement message.
 Default value for `replyText` is same as the value passed in `name` parameter. <br><br>
 If `requestType` parameter is not passed, it will submit the `formData` with contentType `application/x-www-form-urlencoded` and redirect the user on `formAction` url.
 The response will be rendered in new tab.